anitaaachung/SQL/README.md

 This project uses SQL to analyze over 7000 apps available on the App Store, utilizing a dataset from Kaggle.
 The dataset contains various details about each app, including its name, price, primary genre, number of supported languages, average user rating, number of supporting devices, and application description.

-The project aims to address the following six questions using SQL queries, such as Case When, group by, order by, join, where, AVG(), MIN(), MAX(), and Count()
+The project aims to address the following six questions:

--Compare average ratings between free apps and paid apps
+-1.Compare average ratings between free apps and paid apps

--Find out whether apps with more supported languages have higher ratings
+-2.Find out whether apps with more supported languages have higher ratings

--Identify genre with top 5 lowest ratings
+-3.Identify genre with top 5 lowest ratings

--Identify genre with top 5 highest ratings
+-4.Identify genre with top 5 highest ratings

--Is there correlation between App description and rating?
+-5.Is there correlation between App description and rating?

--Find out the app with highest rank for each genre
+-6.Find out the app with highest rank for each genre

+By using SQL queries, such as Case When, group by, order by, join, where, AVG(), MIN(), MAX(), and Count() function,